 return { user, loading, error, displayName, fetchUser }

-Common follow-up: "When would you still use the Options API?"
-Good answers mention simpler components where Options API's structure aids readability, teams transitioning gradually from Vue 2, or cases where the component is unlikely to need logic extraction.
+The Options API remains valuable for simpler components where its structure aids readability, for teams transitioning gradually from Vue 2, or for cases where the component is unlikely to need logic extraction.
+The Options API's explicit structure—data here, methods there—provides clear organization for straightforward components.

-Strong answer: Vue's reactivity system automatically tracks which data a component uses and triggers re-renders when that data changes.
+Vue's reactivity system automatically tracks which data a component uses and triggers re-renders when that data changes.
 Vue 3 implements this using JavaScript Proxies, which is a significant improvement over Vue 2's Object.defineProperty approach.

-Here's the mental model.
 When you wrap data with reactive() or ref(), Vue creates a Proxy around it.
 When your component renders, Vue tracks which properties you access—these become dependencies.
 When any dependency changes, Vue knows exactly which components need to re-render.

 import { reactive, ref, effect, computed } from 'vue'